jamesjsewell/rollup_setup/README.md

 #### in development ####
 * navigate to the project in your terminal
 * run this command: npm run start
-* all good! now your project should be compiled, and served up to localhost:3000
+* all good! check localhost:3000

 #### for production ####
 * navigate to the project in your terminal